-Originally presented as a paper delivered at the Society of Architectural Historians Annual Meeting, Detroit, 2012
+Originally presented at the Society of Architectural Historians Annual Meeting, Detroit, 2012

 Panel: Architectural Ecologies.
 This photo essay examines rocky landscapes of the Americas that

 The writing takes a fictional tour on two rocky sites: The Yucca

 mountain, the controversial potential site for deep storage of all US nuclear